PascalinDe/wikipie/README.md

 Wikitext parser.

+## About
+The software at hand is a rewrite of [Wikipie](https://github.com/PascalinDe/wikipie_deprecated/blob/master/wikipie/main.py), the wikitext parser I developed at the [Database Systems Research Group](https://dbs.ifi.uni-heidelberg.de/).
+Its functionality is at the moment limited, so feel free to use the aforementioned repository.
+Over time, the missing functionality will be added.
+Also, different features are provided.
+For example, this wikitext parser allows to process only given sections instead of the entire page.

 ## Usage
 The input are an XML document output by [Special:Export](https://en.wikipedia.org/wiki/Special:Export) and its corresponding [XML Schema Definition](https://www.mediawiki.org/xml/export-0.10.xsd).
 The output file can be specified using the `-o` option.